- For Women Facing a Breast Biopsy

 Ductograms are sometimes used to find the cause of nipple discharge.
 A ductogram is also called a galactogram.

 Even though imaging tests like the mammogram and ultrasound can find a suspicious area, they cannot tell whether it’s cancer.
-A biopsy is the only way to tell for sure if a breast change is cancer.
+A biopsy is the only way to know for sure if a breast change is cancer.

 A biopsy removes some cells from the area of concern so they can be checked under a microscope.
 The cells can be removed using a needle or by doing surgery to take out part or all of the tumor.
 The type of biopsy depends on the size and location of the lump or suspicious area.